 Shatz's other specialty area seems polar opposite to his humor work - death and dying.
 For over 25 years, he has taught numerous death and dying classes, including classes at the Ohio University Hong Kong campus.
-He has worked with Hospice, served on hospital ethics committees and work on school crisis teams.
+He has worked with hospice, served on hospital ethics committees and worked on school crisis teams.

 "Obviously, there's nothing funny about death, dying or grief.
 Yet, the main lesson of death is life is finite and that we must live now," he says.
 "I view humor as a gift, a tool for getting the most out of life."